hoilamc/fullstack-demo/README.md

    ```bash
    pip install Flask
    ```
-1. Take a record of the current list of dependencies:
+1. Take a record of the current list of dependencies that is installed in the virtual environment.
     ```bash
     pip freeze > requirements.txt
     ```